Political snipers and African Bambi

 A reminescence

-Crazy Carl Flatoe, a flower child and flower vendor on Austin’s Sixth Street, ran for mayor of the city, once, back in the ‘80s.
+Crazy Carl Hickerson, a flower child and flower vendor on Austin’s Sixth Street, ran for mayor of the city, once, back in the ‘80s.

 Sixth Street was the closest thing Texas had to Bourbon Street: good food, good music, good drink, good times.
 Respectable bars and restaurants prospered and an interesting street scene grew up around them.